nightscout/nightscout.github.io/docs/nightscout/platform.md

 * Virtually free (<5c/month)

 **Cons**:
-* Not available for free for Australia and Cina users
+* Not available for free for Australia and China users
 * Relying on a free DNS provider

 +++